 Study aims

-This study investigated (1) the extent to which a married person’s social isolation is associated with his/her mortality risk and his/her spouse’s mortality risk and (2) whether associations vary by spousal isolation concordance.
+This study investigated (1) associations of a married person’s social isolation with his/her mortality risk and his/her spouse’s mortality risk and (2) whether associations vary by spousal isolation concordance.
 The use of data from a large U.S.-based cohort containing a large number of spousal dyads allows for the examination of sex differences and multiple mortality outcomes.

 METHOD